1000 Blank White Cards

-1000 Blank White Cards is a party game played with cards in which the deck is created as part of the game.
+1000 Blank White Cards is a party card game played with cards in which the deck is created as part of the game.
 Though it has been played by adults in organized groups worldwide, 1000 Blank White Cards is also described as well-suited for children in Hoyle's Rules of Games.
 Since any game rules are contained on the cards (rather than existing as all-encompassing rules or in a rule book), 1000 Blank White Cards can be considered a sort of nomic.
 It can be played by any number of players and provides the opportunity for card creation and gameplay outside the scope of a single sitting.
 Creating new cards during the game, dealing with previous cards' effects, is allowed, and rule modification is encouraged as an integral part of gameplay.

 Game

 The game consists of whatever the players define it as by creating and playing things.
 There are no initial rules, and while there may be conventions among certain groups of players, it is in the spirit of the game to spite and denounce these conventions, as well as to adhere to them religiously.

 For many typical players, though, the game may be split into three logical parts: the deck creation, the play itself, and the epilogue.